elementor/elementor-developers-docs/src/controls/conditional-display.md

 ### Inequality Check

-Display controls only if the dependent control is not equals to some value:
+Display controls only if the dependent control does not equal a certain value:

 ```php
 'condition' => [